WWE 2K: Roster

+WWE 2K24 base number is at 265 at launch (331 at post launch).
+24 introduces the persona card method via MyFaction which attributed to the roster number.

+WWE 2K25 is set at 363 at launch and expected to break the 400 character mark via MyFaction.
+It's the 1st title in the series to supersede 100+ women superstars in any wrestling game developed & 2nd since 2k20 to allow MyCareer (MyRise) characters join the playable roster.

 Create mode

 The series features a create-a-superstar mode, where players are able to create their own wrestler, including their move set and ring entrances.
 The feature was introduced when WWF SmackDown! was released in 2000.
 As new games were released, the mode was altered; the first change came with the release of WWF SmackDown!
 2: Know Your Role, which featured a mode in which wrestler taunts could be created and customized.
 This was further modified in WWE SmackDown!
 Shut Your Mouth, which enabled players to create the walking style of a wrestler.
 With the release of WWE SmackDown! vs. RAW 2006, the game first featured the ability for players to make an entrance for the created character.
 The feature was expanded with the release of WWE SmackDown vs. Raw 2007, as players could place pyrotechnics and special effects in any part of the character's entrance.

+Cover stars

 Reception

 The original WWF SmackDown! sold over 975,000 units for the PlayStation, and selling over one million copies in the United States.
 By 2003, the series had sold more than 4.7 million units for the PlayStation and PlayStation 2 in the United States.

-The series as a whole initially received generally positive reviews, however, overall reception would began to decline in the late 2000s, as later games were criticized for their lack of innovations or improvements from previous installments.
+The series as a whole initially received generally positive reviews, however, overall reception would begin to decline in the late 2000s, as later games were criticized for their lack of innovations or improvements from previous installments.